A new strategy for cervical cancer prevention

 The Pap test - a well established screening tool with limitations

 The Papanicolaou test (also known as Pap smear or Pap test), was invented in the 1940s by Dr. George Papanicolaou, and for decades it was the only test for early detection of cervical cancer.
-Where it has been utilized, the Pap test has helped reduce the number of women affected by or who die from cervical cancer by at least 80% in the last 70 years, but it has limitations due, in part, to the subjective interpretation of the test.4
+Where it has been utilised, the Pap test has helped reduce the number of women affected by or who die from cervical cancer by at least 80% in the last 70 years.
+But it has limitations due, in part, to the subjective interpretation of the test.4

 In Pap tests, a healthcare professional uses special tools to scrape cells from the surface of the cervix.
 The cells are then sent to a laboratory for cytological analysis where a trained cytotechnician looks for abnormalities under a microscope.
 Abnormal cells can be difficult to differentiate from normal cells and can be missed.
 One third of cervical cancers occur in women who have had normal Pap test results.5-7